An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 1. Upper Dolpo restricted permit that cost USD 500 for the first 10 days and for the additional days USD 50 per person per day.

-2. Shey Phoksundo National Park Entry fee of USD 30 for Foreigners, NPR 1500 for SAARC nationality and NPR 100 for Nepali visitor.
-It is one time permits for unlimited
+2. Shey Phoksundo National Park entry fee of USD 30 for foreigners, NPR 1500 for SAARC nationality, and NPR 100 for Nepali visitors.
+It is a time permit for unlimited

-3. If your trekking itinerary start and finish at Dunai or Juphal then you also need two weeks permits of Lower Dolpo which cost USD 20 per person per week.
+3. If your trekking itinerary starts and finishes at Dunai or Juphal, then you also need two weeks' permits for Lower Dolpo, which costs USD 20 per person per week.

-4. Monasteries entry fee differ from one monastery to other between NPR 200-400 per person.
-You will need to pay during your visit at monastery.
+4. Monasteries entry fee differs from one monastery to another between NPR 200-400 per person.
+You will need to pay during your visit to the monastery.

 Trekking in Lower Dolpo require following permits

-1. Shey Phoksundo National Park Entry fee of USD 30 for Foreigners, NPR 1500 for SAARC nationality and NPR 100 for Nepali visitor.
+1. Shey Phoksundo National Park entry fee of USD 30 for foreigners, NPR 1500 for SAARC nationality, and NPR 100 for Nepali visitors.

-2. If your trekking itinerary start and finish at Dunai or Juphal then you also need two weeks permits of Lower Dolpo which cost USD 20 per person per week.
+2. If your trekking itinerary starts and finishes at Dunai or Juphal, then you also need two weeks' permits for Lower Dolpo, which cost USD 20 per person per week.

-3. Monasteries entry fee differ from one monastery to other between NPR 200-400 per person.
-You will need to pay during your visit at monastery.
+3. Monasteries entry fee differs from one monastery to another between NPR 200-400 per person.
+You will need to pay during your visit to the monastery.

 How to get Dolpo trekking Permits?

-Permits are mandatory to enter Dolpo region for all purpose whether you are visiting by helicopter or trekking.
-To obtain both Dolpo permits for lower and upper part at least two travelers are required.
-Restricted permits are issue from Nepal Immigration Department through registered and authorized trekking agencies.
+Permits are mandatory to enter the Dolpo region for all purposes, whether you are visiting by helicopter or trekking.
+To obtain both Dolpo permits for the lower and upper parts, at least two travelers are required.
+Restricted permits are issued by the Nepal Immigration Department through registered and authorized trekking agencies.
 If you are single and willing to visit Dolpo but not able to trek there.
-Please let us know we can help you to prepare your permits.
+Please let us know if we can help you prepare your permits.

-Trekking in Dolpo is similar like taking a trip in Bhutan where you are not allow to visit the places individually.
-You must need local trekking agency to prepare your permits, guides, and even organizing camping trip.
+Trekking in Dolpo is similar to taking a trip to Bhutan, where you are not allowed to visit the places individually.
+You need a local trekking agency to prepare your permits, and guides, and even organize a camping trip.

-To obtain your Dolpo permits you needs to email us following documents at info@hwwtreks.com or hwwtreks@gmail.com
+To obtain your Dolpo permits you need to email us the following documents: info@hwwtreks.com or hwwtreks@gmail.com

-1. Clean copy of your valid passport (if you already got visa then send a copy of Nepal visa too)
+1. A clean copy of your valid passport (if you already have a visa, then send a copy of your Nepal visa too)

-2. Copy of your visible passport sized photo (taken within last 6 months)
+2. Copy of your visible passport-sized photo (taken within the last 6 months)

 3. International Flight Tickets of Nepal